Can You Use Pool Chlorine to Clean Your House? Safety Guide

 Cost and Effectiveness Comparison

 From a practical standpoint, using pool chlorine for house cleaning is also less cost-effective.
-A gallon of liquid pool chlorine costs $3-5 but requires significant dilution, while a bottle of household bleach costs $1-2 and is ready to use.
+A gallon of liquid pool chlorine runs roughly $5-9 at retail and is far too concentrated to use without significant dilution, while regular household bleach (a few dollars a bottle, already at a convenient strength) is ready to use.
 Specialized cleaners, while more expensive per bottle, are formulated for specific cleaning tasks and often work more effectively than diluted chlorine solutions.

 Professional Recommendations